usudaysingh/scrapingscripts/README.md

 # scrapingscripts
 How to scrap data from webpages.

-This repository is maintained by Uday Singh.It contains example of script to fetch data from webpages.They are just for scrap data for good reasons.
+It contains example of script to scrap data from webpages using selenium for ajax pages and without selenium for static pages using beautiful soup.

+Can also scrap using dryscrape connect on usudaysingh.39@gmail.com for more information.